bensmidt/CS229-ML/README.md

 ## Problem Sets
 There are a total of 4 problem sets, each with about 5 problems.
 Problem set assignments (instructions) along with the given starter code can be found in [Problem-Sets](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Problem-Sets).
 All coding assignments are programmed in Python using NumPy and Matplotlib.

 Problem sets contain roughly equal parts coding and mathematics.
 Each problem set contains a directory in [Solutions](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Solutions) with my solutions for each problem.
+Each coding problem in the problem set contains a file (or files) in the "src" directory.
+The predictions and visualization outputs are located in the "output" directory.
 For simplicity I've decided to use Google Drive to store my handwritten math solutions since it automatically syncs with GoodNotes (however I may later upload a pdf for each problem set to GitHub since the solutions are concise and the PDFs should be short).

 Below I've linked coding assignment solutions (GitHub) for individual problems and a PDF of math solutions (Google Drive) for each problem set.
 Page numbers for those PDFs are provided below as well.